 Then everyone.
 Everywhere.

 We do this by helping you craft what we've found is a key success factor – your UVP.
-We apply a lean market entry model, for which we've been accredited.
+We apply a lean market entry & country selection process model, for which we've been accredited.
 We use a coaching, not consulting, methodology that draws on our 25 years of experience working in three continents.

 We'd love to talk with you over coffee (koffie verkeerd) or online video.